 This booking process only requires you to select your departure time from Queenstown.
 At check-in you can choose your preferred return time from Walter Peak and you will be advised of return check-in procedures

 Child rates apply for 5 - 14 years

-The TSS Earnslaw will undergo annual maintenance early June 2018 - early July 2018.
+The TSS Earnslaw will undergo annual maintenance 2 June 2018 - 16 July 2018 (and early June 2019 - early July 2019).
 During this period departures do NOT operate

 Independent cyclists MUST be fully self sufficient with mountain bike, food, drink, repair kit, clothing (including safety helmet) for their day trip, as there are no shops or services

 Independent cyclists MUST ensure they allow adequate time to make their return cruise to Queenstown.
 (There is no accommodation nor direct road access back to Queenstown from this western side of Lake Wakatipu)

 Walter Peak was founded in 1860.
 It is a 25,758 hectare working high country sheep station on the southern shore of Lake Wakatipu.